kusayvarde/kusay/README.md

-# First project in university
+# First project in the university
 The project is about implement CRUD operations